Reference Electrodes Line Up

 Standard hydrogen electrode (SHE) is a primary standard of potential, but it is not necessarily convenient for daily use because of troublesome handling of hydrogen gas.
 Instead of SHE, as secondary reference electrodes, saturated calomel electrode (SCE), silver-silver chloride electrode (SSCE) and reversible hydrogen electrode (RHE) etc are well known and used.

-Why does a reference electrode indicate a constant potential ?
+Why does a Reference Electrode provide a constant potential ?

 SHE H2 ⇔ 2H+ + 2e- (0V)